amilmohd155/react-native-reanimated-timer/README.md

 All components — Timer, Stopwatch, and Clock — are now fully composable.

 They share a common set of time unit segments:
-Day, Hour, Minute, Second, and Millisecond.
+Day, Hour, Minute, Second, and Millisecond, AMPM.

 This means you have full control over how time is displayed and animated.
 You can mix and match these building blocks to create custom layouts, animations, and styles that fit your app perfectly.